3fon3fonov/exostriker/README.md

 * Trifonov, Trifon, Jan Rybizki, and Martin Kürster.
 (2019).
 TESS exoplanet candidates validated with HARPS archival data.
 A massive Neptune around GJ 143 and two Neptunes around HD 23472.
 A&A, 622, L7.

-(And as of April 2020, I am aware of at least 7 more papers in preperation !!!)
+(And as of May 2020, I am aware of at least 8 more papers in preperation !!!)